-Refer to System progression chart on page 12 for compatible systems.
+Refer to System progression chart on page 9 for compatible systems.

-Safe-End P4
+5.6 Safe End P4

-The Safe-End P4 can be installed on either driven foundations, concrete foundations or surface mounted, a foundation size of 450mm diameter by 1200mm deep should be sufficient.
+The Safe End P4 can be installed on either driven or concrete foundations, a foundation size of 450mm diameter by 1200mm deep should be sufficient.
 The soil suitability should be established by applying the following test.
-A bending moment of 8.5 kNm (8500Nm) must be achieved before the post deflection exceeds 150mm measured at a height of 610mm, see sections 6 and 7 of this manual.
+A bending moment of 8.5 kNm (8500Nm) must be achieved before the post deflection exceeds 150mm measured at a height of 610mm, see sections 7 and 8 of this manual.